Day 2: The Buddha as a Human Teacher

 The First Turning of the Wheel

 The Dhammacakkappavattana Sutta (SN 56.11) is traditionally considered his first teaching after awakening.
-It’s brief, but it shows the shift from personal struggle to shared instruction — the moment he starts teaching as a human who figured something out, not as a figure of worship.
+It’s brief, but it shows the shift from personal struggle to shared instruction.
+It is the moment he starts teaching as a human who figured something out, not as a figure of worship.

 Reliable Scholarly Translations